montogeek/laravel-docs-es/queues.md

     php artisan queue:retry 5

+To retry all of your failed jobs, use `queue:retry` with `all` as the ID:

+    php artisan queue:retry all

 If you would like to delete a failed job, you may use the `queue:forget` command:

     php artisan queue:forget 5